Dr. Richard Polt

 Professor, Philosophy Department

 Richard Polt holds a B.A. in philosophy from the University of California at Berkeley and a Ph.D. from the Committee on Social Thought at the University of Chicago (1991).
-His main interests are the metaphysical and ethical problems of Greek and German philosophy.
-He has taught elective courses on a variety of topics, including Plato, Aristotle, Kant, German idealism, existentialism, slavery, time, and Heidegger.
+His interests include German and Greek philosophy.
+He has taught elective courses on a variety of topics, including Heidegger, memory, history, technology, and African-American philosophy.

 Selected publications: